 “Take all I have!
 I don’t care!
 Just leave me alone.”
 Pasha screamed at the top of her lungs.
 At this moment Kolpa walked out of the bathroom.
 His eyes bloodshot from crying.

 “You!
 What have you stolen!
 What have you given me!
 You came here of your own free will, tell her!”
 Pasha begged Kolpa as he walked into the room.

 “You are scum!”
 Kolpa spat on Pasha.
 He turned around and hit her hard on her cheek with his closed fist.
 Pasha felt darkness and could only remember stars.

 She remembered waking for an instant as she floated alone in space.

 From the distance one star began to flicker.
 Then another.
 A sound permeated space as the stars shared their voices with her.
 The most beautiful chorus she had ever heard.

 “I only wanted to sing with you and this chorus of stars.”
-She thought to herself as she floated into darkness of deep space.
+She thought as she floated into darkness of deep space towards a distant star.